 It may surprise some people to learn that the unique climate and geography of the Blue Ridge Mountains provide the perfect conditions for growing grapes and producing wine.

-But North Georgia is home to a number of wineries that provide an exquisite combination of delicious drinks and striking mountain views for guests ranging from novices to serious wine connoisseurs.
+But the best wineries in the North Georgia mountains provide an exquisite combination of delicious drinks and striking views for guests ranging from novices to serious wine connoisseurs.

 Some of our favorites include the beautiful Crane Creek Vineyards, Bear Claw Vineyards (home to the Blue Ridge Treehouse), and Habersham Vineyards & Winery, one of Georgia’s oldest and largest wineries.